 “I can’t submit thousands of passwords”

-If you can’t enter thousands of passwords at the same time, it’s likely that your hosting server has put a restriction on the input data.
+If you can’t input thousands of passwords at the same time, it’s likely that your hosting server has put a restriction on the input data.

 In fact, your password submission is restricted by this PHP max_input_vars config option, which is defaulted to a value of 1000.
 The default value varies across different hosting servers.
 So some users report that they can submit a max 7K passwords, some only 1.2K.

-What you can do is to increase the value by updating the server’s php.ini, or adding this line to .htaccess or httpd.conf file.
+What you can do is increasing the value by updating your server’s php.ini.
+You can also add this line to .htaccess or httpd.conf file.

 max_input_vars = 10000 // 10 thousand passwords

-Alternatively, you can use our Password Suite extension to import a lot of passwords, together with its expiry and label, from a CSV file.
+Alternatively, use our Password Suite extension to import a lot of passwords, together with its expiry and label, from a CSV file.